DavidRaus/Phase-Averaged-Spectrogram/README.md

 3. Thanks to a loop on frequencies, compute the phase-averaging of the signal for each frequency of the spectrogram separatly, using the time-domain or the frequency-domain method:

 Time-domain method:
-a.
-Divide the signal into segments corresponding to the different cycles
+1. Divide the signal into segments corresponding to the different cycles
-b.
-Interpolate the signals in each segment on the same number of sample
+2. Interpolate the signals in each segment on the same number of sample
-c.
-Compute the average of all the resampled segments
+3. Compute the average of all the resampled segments

 Frequency-domain method:
-a.
-Divide the signal into segments corresponding to the different cycles
+1. Divide the signal into segments corresponding to the different cycles
-b.
-Compute the fft of each segment
+2. Compute the fft of each segment
-c.
-Truncate the results on each segment so that all fft have the same length as the one of the shortest cycle
+3. Truncate the results on each segment so that all fft have the same length as the one of the shortest cycle
-d.
-Average all the spectra
+4. Average all the spectra
-e.
-Compute the inverse fft to obtain the phase-averaged signal in the time domain.
+5. Compute the inverse fft to obtain the phase-averaged signal in the time domain.

 ## Example